hashgraph/hedera-services/hedera-node/test-clients/scripts/diff-testing/00-steps.md

    You can "tune" the performance by changing the batch size with the `-batch nnn` argument, and by changing the level of concurrency with the `-concurrency nnn` argument.

+## More explanation

+- What are all these "blobs" in the names of things in the source code?
+"Blob" is what Google Cloud Storage calls a "file".

+- All nodes put the streams out on GCP, even though they're _identical_ (except for the signatures, of course).
+So you can pick any node number (1..29) to pull from, your choice.
+But sometimes nodes go down so the data is missing out there (without any indication).
+So this script lets you _rerun_ getting the names of all the files, using a different node number ... you do that until no new files are discovered.
+Then, presumably, you have a full set of stream file names.

+  But the node you pull from doesn't matter.
+And so the default chosen by the script, if you don't specify one, is arbitrary.

+- Speaking of nodes, nodes are always referred to by their _number_ (1..
+29/30).
+And that's true whether the script calls it a "number" or an "id" or whatever.

+- This script - and I still think of it as a script - has grown a bit.
+It might be a bit larger than a "script" now ... but there it is.
+And so, even though it is not good software engineering to use _global variables_ this script does use global variables.
+And since those global variables are referred to everywhere, even though it is not good software engineering to use _single character variable names **especially** for global variables_ this script _does_ use single character variable names to refer to global variables.
+Because I wanted the minimum syntax overhead to specify the context.
+Because it's necessary to have the context for readability, but too much of it is just visual cruft.

+  - `a` is the global holder of command line arguments.
+All commands line arguments are in there, with default values for those that weren't actually on the command line.
+It is of the class `Args`, and both are declared in `cli_arguments.py` and imported elsewhere.
+  - `g` is the global holder of global variables.
+It is of the class `Globals`, and both are declared in `globals.py` and imported elsewhere.

+  And unfortunately importing a variable doesn't work the way I expected in Python.
+I'm not sure exactly what happens, but I think a copy is made.
+Shallow copy probably.
+Anyway, it hasn't impacted things so far but it's something to be aware of and I'll probably have to fix it if the script has further developments.